DarshanaAbeyrathna/Tsetlin-Machine-Based-AI-Enabled-Mobile-App-for-Forecasting-the-Number-of-Corona-Patients/README.md

 ### Three easy steps to get the results

 The initial stage, asking you to select a country.
+Press on the "Country" button and select the country you want.

 <img src="https://github.com/DarshanaAbeyrathna/AI-enabled-mobile-app-based-on-Tsetlin-Machine/blob/master/start.PNG" width="500" height="400">